 It’s now grown throughout the tropics and subtropics as a food crop, ornamental plant, and even animal feed.
 The entire plant is edible, from the underground corms (similar to potatoes) to the large leaves.
 The taste has been described as “a cross between spinach and hearts of palm.”

 The leave can be cooked like other greens, or used fresh in salads.
 The corms can be boiled or roasted.
-In general, elephant ears are safe for humans to eat.

 However, there are a few things to keep in mind if you’re considering adding them to your diet.
 First of all, some people may have an allergy to the plants in the Araceae family, which includes both aloe vera and philodendron (two common houseplants).
 If you’re allergic to either of these plants, it’s best to avoid eating elephant ears as well.